gicentre/elm-vega/docs/walkthrough/README.md

 Notice how we never needed to state explicitly that we wished our bars to be stacked.
 This was reasoned directly by Vega-Lite based on the combination of bar marks and color channel encoding.
-If we were to change just the mark type from `Bar` to `Line`, Vega-Lite produces an unstacked series of lines, which makes sense because unlike bars, lines do not occlude one another to the same extent.
+If we were to change just the mark function from `bar` to `line`, Vega-Lite produces an unstacked series of lines, which makes sense because unlike bars, lines do not occlude one another to the same extent.

 ![Unstacked distributions of Seattle daily maximum temperature grouped by dominant weather type](images/lineChart.png)